How Frugal People Buy Cars

 Frugal People Are Flexible

 You may have your year model range, or some other feature locked in, but don’t forget to be flexible!
 In my case, I was looking at ’08s and ’09s, but ended up finding an ’05 that was better maintained and had fewer miles on the odometer.
 As a result, I ended up with a better car for less than two-thirds of my original budget.
-Maybe driving a ten-year-old car doesn’t make me one of the cool kids, but I’m happy to put that money back into my aforementioned savings/investment fund and continue on my way toward becoming of the uncool, but financially secure kids. 😉
+Maybe driving a ten-year-old car doesn’t make me one of the cool kids.
+Still, I’m happy to put that money back into my aforementioned savings/investment fund and continue on my way toward becoming one of the uncool, but financially secure kids. 😉

-Frugal people never, ever, ever, buy brand new cars
+Frugal people never, ever, ever buy brand new cars

-In essence, that’s what frugality is: educating yourself, making a plan, and setting a budget which in turn frees you from feeling guilty about spending money.
+In essence, that’s what frugality is: educating yourself, making a plan, and setting a budget, which in turn frees you from feeling guilty about spending money.

 Happy car hunting!

-1. At age 53, I have never owned a car newer than 4 yrs. old, and am in the process of purchasing one right now, that is 12 yrs old!
+At age 53, I have never owned a car newer than 4 yrs. old, and am in the process of purchasing one right now, that is 12 yrs old!
 To be fully honest here, I would be buying a much younger model with much fewer miles on it, if I could afford it.
 However, my decision is largely based, not just on purchase price and current condition, but on how well the car has been maintained and the repair history of the model-NEVER on a mere number of candles on its birthday cake.

 I am in complete agreement with you and I would NEVER buy new.
 It is a proven and undeniable waste of funds and just not a wise decision, regardless of how wealthy one is.
 Even if one can pay full cash…it is not a good business decision.
 The moment you sign those papers, the car instantly loses too much value to allow that to be a smart move.

-2. Prior to a serious accident in 2007, my husband and I bought used cars every time.
+Prior to a serious accident in 2007, my husband and I bought used cars every time.
 We needed big cars back then for kids, big dogs and grandmas, so we often bought SUV’s with more than 100K on the odometer.
 Well, that accident I talked about was a total brake failure on a steep hill.
 I hit a stone wall at 50 MPH to avoid hitting someone in an upcoming intersection.
 This accident was due to rust, and I’m told was fairly rare, but we bought new cars after that which are now nearing 9 years-old, but we know their total history.

-3. I bought a car in 2006 that was 6 months old.
+I bought a car in 2006 that was 6 months old.
 It had 8,200 miles on the clock.
 I just passed 108,200 yesterday.
 Over that time I’ve had to install a couple of replacement parts but nothing major.
 It’s just a case of keeping up with maintenance.
 I spent $18,000 (cash) and think I’ve got a good one.
 I expect it’ll be good for 10 more years.